 Meagan Duhamel and Eric Radford won their fifth consecutive national title at the 2016 Canadian Figure Skating Championships on Saturday.
-Julianne Séguin and Charlie Bilodeau won silver, while Lubov Ilyushechkina and Dylan Moscovitch took bronze.
+Julianne Séguin and Charlie Bilodeau won silver, while Liubov Ilyushechkina and Dylan Moscovitch took bronze.

 Duhamel and Radford say they’re back after a commanding free skate that helped dash memories of their mistake-ridden short program.
 They earned 148.72 points to complete the competition with a combined score of 221.75.
 The 2015 World champions landed side-by-side triple Lutzes (with a hand touch by Radford), a throw quadruple Salchow and throw triple Lutz in their “Adele” program.